pbmacintyre/RCCP_free/readme.txt

 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows for the use of the Ring Central communication tools platform based on the Ring Central PHP API.
+This plugin allows for the use of the RingCentral communication tools platform based on the RingCentral PHP API.

 This plugin makes calls to: https://ringcentral.github.io/ringcentral-embeddable-voice/adapter.js